Product/service offer: Employment

 - Tested roadmaps for the modernization of public employment services, including through digitalization;

-- Technical tools to improve the efficiency of labour market policies, including activation policies for women and young people;
+- Technical guidance and practical tools to improve the efficiency of labour market policies, with a focus on activation policies for women and young people (including through youth guarantee schemes);

-- Local employment partnerships as an innovative and decentralised approach for job creation and transition to formality;
+- Local employment partnerships as a policy innovation for local-level job creation and transition to formality;

 - State-of-the-art solutions for labour market information systems and diagnostics providing the evidence needed for policy-making.